-Visualise yourself ageing gracefully, being fit and vibrant well into your 80s, 90s and beyond.
+Visualise yourself aging gracefully, being fit and vibrant well into your 80s, 90s and beyond.
 See yourself taking long walks along a beautiful beach.
 Picture yourself in a yoga class, having excellent flexibility and balance.
 Imagine being surrounded by your friends, engaging in lively, uplifting conversations and laughing a lot.

 2. Emotional responses

-Always be aware of the emotional responses you link to getting older and anti-ageing.
+Always be aware of the emotional responses you link to getting older and anti-aging.
 The stronger your negative emotions about longevity and getting older, the quicker those images will reach and stay embedded in your subconscious mind.

 What is the impact of negative images on you?